email2ify/drf-frieds/README.md

 User Story:

-* User can create a project set up so that I can build the project features.
+* As a user I can create a project set up so that I can build the project features.

 Implementation:
 The settings were updated to hide secret variables and set dev and production environments.